 The lower layer of the two main layers that make up the skin.

 The left side of the colon.

-A disorder in which blood sugars are not taken up in the body properly because the pancreas does not make enough of the necessary hormone (insulin), or the body has become resistant to the effect of insulin.
+A health condition in which blood sugars are not taken up in the body properly because the pancreas does not make enough of the hormone insulin, or the body has become resistant to the effect of insulin.

 A dome-like sheet of muscle that divides the chest cavity from the abdomen and is used in breathing.

 Opening the bowels very frequently.
 Motions may be watery.

 Nourishment given to increase the nutritional intake of kilojoules/calories (energy), vitamins and minerals.

 A university-qualified health professional who supports and educates patients about nutrition and diet during treatment and recovery.